 Impersonators have been calling individuals and pretending to be Chicago Trusted Attorneys inquiring about a Johnson & Johnson lawsuit.
 If you have received one of these calls, we advise not providing any personal information and blocking the number.
 We are currently working with our partners to isolate the source and remove their ability to contact you.

 Field Sobriety Test Refusal: What Are Your Options in Illinois?

 Once you pass the drivers license test, you’re required to do certain things in order to keep that license.
 Your license is conditional, so if you refuse or fail to do those things, you could lose your license for some time.
 That applies to taking a sobriety test.
-By holding a valid license, you provide implied consent to take a sobriety test when a police officer requests once.
+If you refuse the test, you could earn an automatic license suspension.

 How an Illinois DUI Lawyer Can Help

 Worried about the future of your drivers license?
 Although this is understandable, taking a field sobriety test can only hinder your best legal defense.

 If you’ve been arrested on a DUI, an attorney from Chicago Trusted Attorneys™ can go to work for you.
 We have decades of experience building defenses and helping people put their lives back together.
 We’re ready to help you get those charges dropped or reduced in the courtroom.

 Call 312-519-3171 or fill out the online contact form below to request a consultation.